onwongjan2002/CKA-Certification-Course-2025/Day 8/README.md

   - Configuration files can be **shared across teams**, promoting collaboration and standardization.
   - They provide a **single source of truth** for cluster configurations, reducing the risk of discrepancies or errors during manual setup.

-- This approach holds true not only for **Kind** but also for other **DevOps tools** like Terraform, Ansible, Helm, and Kubernetes itself, which rely heavily on manifest/configuration files to define infrastructure and deployments.
+- **IMPORTANT** This approach is not limited to **Kind** but is also widely applicable to other **DevOps tools** like Terraform, Ansible, Helm, and Kubernetes, which heavily rely on manifest or configuration files to define infrastructure and deployments.
+Administrators often prefer **YAML** for its flexibility, readability, and ease of use, although many of these tools also support other formats, such as **JSON**, to accommodate various use cases.

 ## Second Scenario: *my-second-cluster*
 - The cluster was created using the following command: